 In each of these incidents, if the person had really thought about what he or she was doing, most likely, the injury would not have occurred.

-A safety program called SafeStart® (www.safestart.com) believes that all behavioral injuries can be traced back to four causes: Rushing, Fatigue, Frustration and/or Complacency.
+A safety program called SafeStart® believes that all behavioral injuries can be traced back to four causes: rushing, fatigue, frustration, and/or complacency.
 These factors result in mind not on task, eyes not on task, putting yourself in the line of fire, and/or balance/traction/grip issues.

-It is important to continue to emphasize training for our workers including keeping them involved in pre-task analysis.
+It is important to continue to emphasize training for our workers including keeping them involved in the pre-task analysis.
 I am convinced with some of these injuries, the person may have had their head in their job, but simply did not recognize a potential hazard.
-This is why I like pairing up inexperienced workers with more experienced workers.
+This is why Kenny Strope likes pairing-up inexperienced workers with more experienced workers.

-Most people will listen to what we say, short term, but everyone will respond to how we act.
-If we do not believe in what we are doing, we cannot get to a safety level of Inter-dependence (we are all responsible for safety for yourself and others) and our goal of Zero Harm.
-I believe the safety results we are getting is a direct reflection of our leadership.
+Most people will listen to what experienced workers say, short term, but everyone will respond to how experienced workers act.
+If we do not believe in what we are doing, we cannot get to a safe level of inter-dependence.
+We are all responsible for safety for ourselves and others, and our goal is Zero Harm.
+Kenny Strope believes the safety results we are currently achieving is a direct reflection of our leadership.
 Our Leadership Shadow follows us everywhere we go.
-We can continue to reduce our low injury rate, but it is up to us.
+We can continue to reduce our low injury rate, but it is up to each of us.
 Zero Harm cannot just be our goal, it must be our commitment.